-We consider your reregistration request and email you within 2 working days to advise you of the outcome.
+We’ll consider your request for reregistration and email you the outcome.

-If we accept your request for reregistration we notify:
+If we accept your request for reregistration we’ll notify:

-- any authorities you were previously licensed by to provide financial services — that is, the Financial Markets Authority (FMA) or the Reserve Bank
+- any authorities you were previously licensed by to provide financial services — that is, the FMA or the Reserve Bank

-- the Dispute Resolution Scheme you belong to, if applicable, and
+- the dispute resolution scheme (DRS) you belong to, if applicable, and

 - the public, by placing a notice of reregistration against your FSP on the Financial Service Providers Register (FSPR).